ayesc9000/Onyix/README.md

 # Onyix

-Onyix is an open-source general purpose Discord bot, written in C#.
+Onyix is an open-source general purpose Discord bot, written in C# using DSharpPlus.

 The code is licensed under the GPL v3 license.
 Please refer to `LICENSE.md` for more information.
 Contributors should read section 1 of this readme for more information regarding required boilerplate in source code.